acceldata-io/ce-utils/ODP/README.md

 ### 1. Setup SSL on ODP Environment via Bash Script
 - **Script:** [setup_ssl_with_existing_jks.sh](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/setup_ssl_with_existing_jks.sh)
 - **Description:** This Bash script automates the setup of SSL for a variety of services, including **HDFS, YARN, MapReduce, Infra-Solr, Hive, Ranger, Kafka, HBase, Spark2, Spark3,** and **Oozie**.
-The script should be executed on the Ambari Server node.
+The script must be executed on the Ambari Server node.

-To utilize this script for enabling SSL in your ODP environment, please ensure the following steps:
+To make use of this script for enabling SSL in your ODP environment, perform the following steps:

 - Execute the script on the Ambari Server node.
 - Modify the script to include the following details: